 Fresh pasta is a labour of love and great pasta needs practice: these homemade cocoa tagliatelle are a wonderful way to step up your pasta game pairing a very basic shape with cocoa powder and its characteristic flavours and colour.
 Delicious when served with melted cheese and spices, this fresh pasta with cocoa will definitely surprise you with its special taste.

 Making fresh pasta can be intimidating, I know.
 What most people are struggling with is the idea that you need special tools and fancy ingredients; truth is, the most important things required are some practice and dedication.
-Even if I won’t recommend this recipe with cocoa to somebody who wants to make fresh pasta for the first time, I don’t feel right to discourage a newbie to dive into a challenging preparation!
-So, which are the main differences with regular fresh pasta and how to deal with them?
+Even if I won’t recommend this recipe with cocoa to somebody who wants to make fresh pasta for the first time, I don’t want to discourage a newbie who feels ready to dive into a challenging preparation, so here’s a list of helpful tips.
+Which are the main differences with regular fresh pasta and how to deal with them?
+Find the answer below.

 My top tips to help you nail this recipe:

 - Knead your dough by hand: I am used to handmade pasta and I think it’s the best way to learn how to make it.
 The process of kneading your dough by hand allows you to understand how the consistency changes, how the elasticity increases and if you need more flour or if you have already made the mistake of adding too much of it.
 Cocoa powder affects the consistency of your dough, so it’s better if you can check it step by step.